mayankles/flocking-js/README.md

 ## Try It Out

 Open `index.html` in a browser and start playing.
-A [live devmo](https://mayankles.github.io/flocking-js/) can be viewed here.
+A [live demo](https://mayankles.github.io/flocking-js/) can be viewed on the Github Page site.

 No setup needed — everything runs with [p5.js](https://p5js.org/) in your browser.